Colm3na/kusama-session-keys/README.md

 npm install
 ```

-Go to [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts) export your account/s to json format, then copy the json file/s in the `keystores` folder.
+Go to [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts) and export the controller account of your validator to json format, then copy the json file/s in the `keystores` folder.

 ## Usage